zerasul/mdbook_en/8backgrounds/backgrounds.md

 ![Background Priority Schema](8backgrounds/img/esquemaplanos.png "Background Priority Schema") _Background Priority Schema_

-As we can see in the previous image, planes A, B and Sprite can have a low or high priority.
+As we can see in the previous image, backgrounds A, B and Sprite can have a low or high priority.
 In such a way, that we can play indistinctly with them, to be able to show them in different places and be able to show that sensation of depth.

 ## Rescomp